cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 for advice corresponding to the implementation of this interface for specific definitions of elliptic curves.

-## Discrete Log Equivalence Proofs {#dleq}
+## Discrete Logarithm Equivalence Proofs {#dleq}

+A proof of knowledge allows a prover to convince a verifier that some statement is true.
+If the prover can generate a proof without interaction with the verifier, the proof is noninteractive.
+If the verifier learns nothing beyond that the veracity of the statement claimed by the prover, the proof is zero-knowledge.

+This section describes a noninteractive zero-knowledge proof for the discrete logarithm equivalence (DLEQ), that is, proving that two pairs of group elements have the same discrete logarithm, but without revealing the discrete logarithm.

+The DLEQ proof is an important piece to achieve verifiability of the OPRF protocols of this document.
+Due to the zero-knowledge property of the proof, the server can convince the client about the consistent use of the server's private key while the client learns nothing about its value.

+The proof presented below is built on the Chaum-Pedersen's {{ChaumPedersen}}
+proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and can use batching techniques shown by Henry {{Hen14}}.
-Another important piece of the OPRF protocols in this document is proving that the discrete log of two values is identical in zero knowledge, i.e., without revealing the discrete logarithm.
-This is referred to as a discrete log equivalence (DLEQ) proof.
-This section describes functions for non-interactively proving and verifying this type of statement, built on a Chaum-Pedersen {{ChaumPedersen}} proof.
-It is split into two sub-sections: one for generating the proof, which is done by servers in the verifiable protocols, and another for verifying the proof, which is done by clients in the protocol.
+The description is split into
+two sub-sections: one for generating the proof, which is done by servers in the verifiable protocols, and another for verifying the proof, which is done by clients in the protocol.